jsbattig/py-winmail-opener/memory-bank/progress.md

 - **Simplicity vs. Robustness**: Opted for a simpler solution that's easier to maintain
 - **Installation Workflow**: Consolidated all installation steps into a single script
 - **File Handling**: Used multiple detection methods to ensure reliable file path handling
+- **CI/CD Infrastructure**:
-- **CI/CD Infrastructure**: Fixed GitHub Actions workflow to handle version updates correctly by matching the exact string format used in source files
+  - Fixed GitHub Actions workflow to handle version updates correctly by matching the exact string format used in source files
+  - Created a complete CI/CD pipeline where code changes trigger version bumps and releases, which in turn trigger Homebrew formula updates

 ## Next Steps